argentlabs/argent-x/Readme.md

 Since this project were not possible without [starknet.js](https://github.com/seanjameshan/starknet.js) a big thank you to all [starknet.js contributors](https://github.com/seanjameshan/starknet.js/graphs/contributors) and [@seanjameshan](https://github.com/seanjameshan) for starting it.

-One more thank you to the Starkware Team and Discord.
+One more thank you to the StarkWare Team and Discord.

 ## 👨🏼‍🎨 Authors and license